mwiedmann/space-harvest/README.md

 On the keyboard, spacebar fires, and the cursor keys control thrust and shooting.

 To get in the game, click a button on any joystick or press spacebar to use the keyboard for player 1.

-## Gameplay

-Destroy the asteroids to release minerals that you can then capture for points by flying through them with your ship.
-Your base will also capture any minerals that float into it.

-Shooting drains your minerals (and your score), so shoot wisely.

-Dying also loses you points so stay safe out there!

 ## What's coming next?